rohilshah95/BotsUp/AcceptanceTesting.md

 \* The Github link needs to be the raw direct link to the source file (typically, raw.githubusercontent.com/.....)

-Post-condition: Code analysis is performed and a list of issues is shown to the user with the option to get more details about any particular issue.
+**Post-conditions**: Code analysis is performed and a list of issues is shown to the user with the option to get more details about any particular issue.

-#### Test Case 3
+### Test Case 3

-Title: Request method definitions
+**Title**: Request method definitions

-Description: This test verifies if the bot can display definitions for a method in Java or Python.
+**Description**: This test verifies if the bot can display definitions for a method in Java or Python.

-Pre-condition: User has access to Slack, logs into Slack and accesses the chat bot window.
+**Pre-conditions**: User has access to Slack, logs into Slack and accesses the chat bot window.

 | Step  | Test Steps  | Test Data  | Expected Result
 | ------------- | ------------  |  ------------ | ----------